AndriiPyatnitskyi/NodeJS-TelegramBot/README.md

 This is the final project of NodeJS backend development course provided by https://robotdreams.cc/

-The main idea of this project is consume and display logs in telegram bot, thah ware produced by some system.
+The main idea of this project is consume by event listener and display logs in telegram bot, thah ware produced by some system.

-Producing logs emulated by sending them via http request, for example postman.
+Producing logs by system emulated by sending them via http request, for example postman.

 Only authorized users or admins can send log message requests.